 Our internal security practices are leveraged with every product release.

-- LEM is Common Criteria certified, which includes both product and processes
+- SEM is Common Criteria certified, which includes both product and processes

 - Vulnerability scans are ran during the product development cycle and reported issues addressed